ties2/Adult_Income/README.md

 ## Project Overview
 This project predicts whether an individual's income exceeds **$50,000 annually** using the **1994 U.S. Census dataset**.
-It demonstrates a complete machine learning workflow — from **data preprocessing** to **building and evaluating** a neural network model.

 ---